tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_3.md

 Wolff stands up, surveying the village with a cold detachment.
 "Burn it all," he orders, his voice devoid of emotion.
 "Leave no witnesses."

 The soldiers hesitate, exchanging uneasy glances.
-The order seems to weigh heavily on some of the soldiers, a flicker of humanity in their eyes.
+The order seems to weigh heavily on some of them, a flicker of humanity in their eyes.

 But the Major's authority is absolute.
 His men, trained to follow orders without question, begin the grim task.
 They move through the village, setting fire to the huts with flamethrowers.
 The thatch roofs catch quickly, flames licking upwards, consuming the structures in a voracious blaze.